didrikwm/Wiki-Race/README.md

 The package is intended to be installed and run on a Linux computer.

-This was an assignment for the course IN3110 at the Department of Informatics at the University of Oslo.
+This was an assignment for the course IN3110 at the Department of Informatics at the University of Oslo, completed in the spring of 2021.

 ## Functionality
 The program lets you enter the links to two Wikipedia articles, and it finds the shortest path between them.